Nadeem78633/Quantum_It_Innovation/README.md

 # Quantum it innovvation

-# I have .env file too
+- I have added .env file too
 # How To Run The App
 Run Everthing in root folder quantumItInnovation